-For example, a Netflix account can be connected to Facebook for sharing the content.
-Given that the brand has some of the most engaging and exclusive content right now, just imagine the interest to their service.
+For example, you can connect a Netflix account to Facebook for sharing content.
+Given that the brand has some of the most engaging and exclusive content right now, just imagine the interest in their service!

 For example, the survey completed by LendEDU featured 820 Millennials who were asked to identify their favorite streaming site.
 Guess who won?
 Of course, 79 percent of the sample chose Netflix.

 The brand acknowledged the evolving lifestyles of millennials and evolved with them.